 For your own safety and preservation of the park, obey posted signs and keep to designated trails.
 Shortcutting trails destroys plant life and soil structure.
 Only experienced hikers with orienteering experience should consider following routes and unmarked trails in the park.

 If planning to horseback ride in the park, we recommend you read the Akamina Kishinena Horse Use Policy [PDF].
-As horseback riders are required to obtain and carry with them a letter of permission from BC Parks please use our online form to generate/print your letter of permission, no less than seven days before entering the park.
+As horseback riders are required to obtain and carry with them a letter of permission from BC Parks please use our online form to generate and print your letter of permission, no less than seven days before entering the park.

 There is no horse use allowed to Forum Lake, and riders travelling to Wall Lake must use the horse trail.